 Admission to ISUtrecht is inclusive and we admit students with mild to moderate learning needs, in such cases that the school feels confident that it can provide optimally for the student’s care and education, without negatively impacting the safety or learning experience of other enrolled students.
-Once a student is accepted to the school, the staff are committed to guide and assist the student with any learning difficulties, to ensure equal access to the curriculum.
+Once a student is accepted to the school, the staff are committed to guide and assist the student with any learning difficulties, where possible, to ensure equal access to the curriculum.
 For more information, please view the Learning Support Policy at the bottom of this page.

-The support structure is designed to provide proper supervision to students with learning and medical needs.
+The support structure is designed to provide support to students with learning and medical needs.
 Nicole Boerma, the school’s Student Support Coordinator (SSC), Josie Galemmo (secondary student support), mentors and teachers meet frequently, ensuring the school has a responsive approach to individual students.

 The SSC endeavours to monitor and support students with difficulties.
 This role includes:

 - overseeing all support (learning, socio-emotinal and medical needs) within the school

 - supporting mentors and teachers in helping students with more complex issues